GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

 ### Label your beta version {: #label-beta }

-First, you must label the beta release as a testing version by following these steps in the [manifest.json][manifest]:
+First, you must label the beta release as a testing version in the [manifest.json][manifest] by following these steps:

 1. Add the label “BETA” at the end of the [name][manifest-name] of your extension.
 2. Add "THIS EXTENSION IS FOR BETA TESTING" to the [description][manifest-desc].